Managed Endpoints API

 }

-Example of using the parameter in the Jinja template to recommend items from the current category:
+Example of using the parameter in a Jinja template to recommend items from the current category:

 {% set recommendations_filter = [] %}